-In this paper, for the first time, a preliminary hazard assessment of two main mud volcanoes area of Sicily was evaluated.
+In this paper, for the first time a preliminary hazard assessment of two main mud volcanoes area of Sicily was evaluated.
 We calculated the hazard scenarios based on the most recent paroxysm events at Santa Barbara and Aragona, in order to define a realistic dimension for a correct risk assessment.
 It is evident that the hazardous paroxysm areas that we have computed, should be implemented with a probabilistic modelling approach, deriving from the real measured parameters on both areas.
-For these reasons, it should be important to implement in terms of acquisition frequency as well as the number of parameters, the actual discrete multidisciplinary surveys, with a new technological geochemical and geophysical observatory, in order to minimize the knowledge gaps in these two areas.
-In light of this, therefore, it is appropriate to realize and maintain a high frequency multidisciplinary data acquisition system to allow the construction of a forecast model able to best represent the real conditions and, on the basis of which, a monitoring system should be implemented.

-Nowadays, it is impossible to define "when" the next paroxysm will occur and how much will be intensity.
+For these reasons, it should be important to implement in terms of acquistion frequency as well as number of parameters, the actual discrete multidisciplinary surveys, with a new technological geochemical and geophysical observatory, in order to minimize the knowledge gaps in these two areas.
+In light of this, therefore, it is appropriate to realize and maintain an high frequency multidisciplinary data acquisition system to allow the construction of a forecast model able to best represent the real conditions and, on the basis of which, a monitoring system should be implemented.
+Nowadays, it is impossible to define "when" the next paroxysm will occur and how much will be its intensity.
 This is because currently there are not enough information to recognize the parameters that could potentially change before a paroxysm as well as a modelling approach of the phenomenon does not exist.

 In this work, our hazard assessment for the Santa Barbara and Aragona areas, represent a picture of the 2017 survey.
-The emission points, checked in 2017, could change their location over time.
-It is therefore appropriate, in the light of this, to monitor the new emission points and fractures in both sites, as potential sources of future paroxysmal events, as demonstrated in 2020 at Aragona where the paroxysm occurred in an emissive point, mapped in our 2017 survey.
+The emission points, cheched in 2017, could change their location over time.
+It is therefore appropriate, in the light of this, to monitor the new emission points and fractures in both sites, as potential sources of future paroxysmal events, as demonstrated in 2020 at Aragona where the paroxysm occurred in a emissive point, mapped in our 2017 survey.

 It is important to underline that we cannot exclude that these paroxysmal events, could occur out of the restricted area in which most of the emission points are located at the surface.
 At the same time, an update of the actual hazard maps for the two areas must be implemented.
-However, a better comprehension of the sedimentary volcanism paroxysmal processes is needed, with particular reference to their hazard assessment; it is certainly important in a next future, to build a paroxysmal events catalog in order to be able to apply advanced assessment approaches such as the one proposed by Mellors et al, (2007).